 The building corner

-• Building toys such as Lego and Brio can also inspire creative building.
-Try to avoid the “build it this way” kits and scout garage sales for collections of random Lego blocks instead.
+- Building toys such as LEGO® can also inspire creative building.
+Try to avoid the “build it this way” kits and scout sales for open-ended collections of LEGO® instead.

 A book nook

 - Keep a collection of interesting books handy — check your local library for discarded books for sale.

 - Help your child gather props and act out the story.

 - Encourage your child to paint a picture of what happened in the story.

 - Ask your child to tell you a story next.
 If you’re feeling ambitious, help your child make his own book.
 What we say to our children about play is as important as the environment.
 “Let your child take the lead,” says Reid.
 “When adults tell children how to play — it’s not play.”